-Vanilla Panna Cotta topped with Strawberry Gelée is an elegant, dreamy way to end a meal!
+Vanilla Panna Cotta topped with Strawberry Gelée is an elegant dessert!
 If you dare, tilt your serving glasses while layering for a gorgeous presentation.

 This extra step was so the panna cotta layer chilled and solidified on an angle.
 Once that layer was firm, I turned the glasses upright before adding the strawberry gelee!